jbottelb/network_projects/calendar/README.md

 ### Information
-The server is backed by a calendar library I wrote that handles all the actual operations.
+The server is backed by a calendar library we wrote that handles all the actual operations.
 It writes to disk, and uses append so it is mostly atomic in operations.